 First, let’s define the data, then we’ll break the report down by section.

-The report focuses on four key metrics related to your inventory and pricing: Inventory size, days on lot, percent discount, and price drops.
+The report focuses on four key metrics related to your inventory and pricing: Inventory size, aged inventory, percent discount, and price drops.
 Here’s how we calculate each of them.

-The first section of the report shows your dealership’s metrics in each of the four categories (inventory size, days on lot, percent discount, and price drops) and compares you to the average set by your peer group.
+The first section of the report shows your dealership’s metrics in each of the four categories (inventory size, aged inventory, percent discount, and price drops) and compares you to the average set by your peer group.
 The average is the mean calculated by adding the results of your peers per category and dividing by the number of peers.

 Section 2: Who You Are Compared Against

 While we don’t disclose the name of the dealerships in your peer group, we think it’s helpful to show how Foureyes defines your peers.
 In the second section, you’ll see your peer group.
 Each dealership is assigned a peer group based on three categories:

 Region - Based on its physical address, a dealership is assigned one of six regions: Midwest, Mountain West, Northeast, West, Southeast, or Southwest.
 These are defined in alignment with standard definitions, with the exception of Nevada.
 Nevada is typically grouped with Mountain West, but dealerships align themselves with West so we’ve done the same.